 There’s one other thing that makes the homemade version far superior: Although the classic kind will always be a hit, guacamole can also be a vehicle for showing off your finesse and creativity.
 Add-ins and extras can take it from basic to brilliant in a flash.

 If you’ve got guests coming over this game day, you’re probably going to want to put guacamole at the center of the spread.
 This is just the time to load it up and make it every bit as action-packed as the plays on the screen.
 For some out-of-the-box guac inspiration, here are 11 inventive recipes that will keep everyone dipping through halftime and beyond.
-Looking for more Super Bowl recipes?
-Check out our Super Bowl headquarters.
+Looking for more game day recipes?
+Check out our big game headquarters.
 Happy snacking!

 This one’s a no-brainer.
 Avocado, bacon, and tomatoes are a tried and true sandwich pairing, so it’s only natural that they would be best friends when mashed together in a bowl.
 This recipe also introduces chipotles, which bring just enough extra smokiness for taste buds to take note.
 Get our Bacon and Tomato Guacamole recipe.